BuoyantIO/orders-app-oha-bb/README.md

-# orders-app
+# orders-app-oha-bb
 ## The Orders app, in single and multi-cluster formats.
-Based on the Colorwheel app.
+Uses oha for load generation and bb as the server.
 ### Tom Dean | Buoyant

-Last updated 4/11/24
+Last updated 5/28/24

 Repository contents: